 - Buildings must be listed on the National or State Register of Historic Places, either individually or as part of a historic district.

-- All work must comply with the Secretary of the Interior’s Standards for Rehabilitation.
+- All work must comply with the Secretary of the Interior’s Standards for Rehabilitation (the Standards).

 - Tax credit vouchers are issued after completion of rehabilitation work or, in phased projects, completion of rehabilitation work to an identifiable portion of the building placed in service (see Appendix B for instructions on phased projects).